 If you want God to work in your life, then just be available!
 Be available AND believe He will move on your behalf.
 You have to believe this.
 If you don’t believe in a BIG God with BIG dreams there’s no use being available.
 But when you trust that fact.
 Trust God completely.
 Trust His dreams, THEN you can also trust Him to lead you to the right path.
 Let me tell you how I know.

 Just Be Available (Part 1 of 3)

 Thirty-six years ago there was a single, young woman about to give birth.
 She was young and didn’t know how she could afford a child without her parent’s help.
-She hadn’t talked to her former boyfriend in months.
-She had no idea how to reach him.
-How to tell him she was having his child.
+She hadn’t talked to her former boyfriend in months–she didn’t even know how to reach him.
+How could she tell him she was having his child?

 This young woman attended church some, yet her dialogue with God was stilted.
 How could God let this happen to her?
 What would her life be like now?

 A baby girl was born, and upon holding her child this young lady knew things would be okay.
 Perhaps this baby was a gift, not a burden as she supposed.
 So this woman raised her daughter the best she could, and while she wanted to give her child more than she had…